less/less-docs/content/usage/command-line-usage.md

 }
 ```

-We originally planned to default this to true in the future, but it has been a contraversial option and we are considering whether we have solved the problem in the right way, or whether less should just have exceptions for instances where `/` is valid or calc is used.
+We originally planned to default this to true in the future, but it has been a controversial option and we are considering whether we have solved the problem in the right way, or whether less should just have exceptions for instances where `/` is valid or calc is used.

 #### Strict Units